jbillmann/GarageServer.IO/README.md

 ```js
 options.onEvent(callback(data))
 ```
+Invoked when a client emits a custom event.
 `callback` **function**
 Function to be invoked upon event firing.
 `data` **object literal**
-Object containing all properties pertaining to the custom event.
+Object containing all properties specific to the custom event.
 #### start
 ---
 ```js